earthcubeprojects-chords/chords/create.md

   to your *email address*.
 * Logout of the Portal.
 * Select **Forgot your password?"**
-* Enter your email and punch *send me reset password instructions".
+* Enter your email and punch *send me reset password instructions*.
 * An email will be sent, containing a link that you can use to change the password on your account. **It's very likely that this email will go into your spam folder.
 Use the link to change your password to something secure"**